Get insider access

 When it matters: When using the monitor with macOS devices.

-If you have a Mac computer and want a monitor to use with your computer, it's important to get a display that works with the Mac operating system.
-Our macOS Compatibility test looks to see what signals the monitor supports from macOS, and we check if any issues would make the monitor hard to use with the operating system.
+If you have a Mac computer and want to buy an external monitor, getting a display that works properly with the Mac operating system is important.
+Our macOS Compatibility test checks what signals the monitor supports from macOS and to see if there are any issues that make the monitor difficult to use with the operating system.

 Gigabyte M27Q MacBook